MrBlack0220/Design-and-Analysis-of-Algorithms/README.md

 # Design-and-Analysis-of-Algorithms
-This repository is about the homework of the course Algorithm Analysis and Design in Junior year.
-Taught by Prof Duan
+This repository is about the homework of the course Algorithm Analysis and Design in Junior year.\n Taught by Prof Duan